Ronny Jackson: 2020

 On December 9, 2019, Jackson filed to run for Congress in Texas's 13th congressional district.
 The seat came open when 13-term incumbent Republican Mac Thornberry announced he would not seek reelection in 2020.
 Jackson finished in second place in the Republican primary–the real contest in this heavily Republican district–behind former Texas Cattle Feeders Association lobbyist Josh Winegarner, and the two faced off in a July 14 runoff election for the nomination.
 Jackson defeated Winegarner, 55.58% to 44.42%.
 According to The New York Times, Jackson "ran a campaign based on his close relationship with President Trump."
 He leveraged that relationship to obtain assistance from two top officials with Trump's reelection campaign, Justin Clark and Bill Stepien.

-In May 2020, Jackson claimed without evidence that Obama had spied on the Trump campaign, and accused him of "[weaponizing] the highest levels of our government to spy on President Trump."
+In May 2020, Jackson claimed without evidence that Obama had spied on Trump's 2016 presidential campaign, and accused him of "[weaponizing] the highest levels of our government to spy on President Trump."
 Jackson added, "Every Deep State traitor deserves to be brought to justice for their heinous actions."

 Jackson opposes mask mandates to halt the spread of COVID-19.
 He has said, "I think that wearing a mask is a personal choice, and I don't particularly want my government telling me that I have to wear a mask."

 Jackson won the general election, taking 79.4% of the vote to Democratic nominee Gus Trujillo's 18.5%.
+However, he had effectively clinched a seat in Congress with his runoff victory.
 Since Thornberry was elected in the 1994 Republican wave, no Democrat has crossed the 40% mark in the district, and only three have managed 30%.